You're Nobody till Somebody Loves You: Other notable versions

 Dinah Washington's 1962 single was praised by Billboard magazine.
 Ray Price covered the song in 1986, and the single peaked at number 60 on the Billboard Hot Country Singles chart.
+Frank Sinatra and Billy May collaborated to create a notable rendition for Sinatra's 1961's "Swing Along With Me", his second studio album on his own Reprise label.